nudgebg/egvinsulin/docs/data_sets/LOOP.md

    - Are reported basal rates the absolute basal rate or the deviation from standard basal?

  - Why do we see bolus duplicates shifted by one hour?

+## Open Todos
+ - As menttioned above: During the time of the analysis, we weren't aware that the LoopDeviceUploads.txt continas information about the data source (Tidepool vs. Diasend) which should be used to treat extended bolus durations as ms (Tidepool) or minutes (Diasend).
+This is a left-open item.